developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/about/index.md

 The base [EB installation](../setup) includes all necessary components to allow a Windows development host to easily build device apps and set [runtime settings](../configreference) for local or mass-deployment using [Zebra StageNow](../../../../stagenow) or a mobile device management (MDM) system. **If migrating from another platform**, Enterprise Browser also can run apps built for PocketBrowser, RhoElements and the RhoMobile Shared Runtime, making it an ideal path for moving apps to a newer UI, device or platform.
 For more information about API crossover, see the [API Compatibility matrix](../compatibility).

 **Note: Zebra recommends avoiding the use of the JavaScript Alert function on any Enterprise Browser page**.
-Use of the syntax "`window.alert("a message")`" or `alert("another message")`" can result in unpredictable behavior when present in Enterprise Browser apps.
+Use of the syntax `window.alert("some alert message")` or `alert("some other message")` can result in unpredictable behavior when present in Enterprise Browser apps.

 -----